 - Police and fire communications systems

-- Taxicab dispatch networks
+- Taxi dispatch networks

-- Groups of amateur radio operators
+- Groups of amateur (ham) radio operators

-Data is conveyed in a telecommunications circuit by means of an electrical signal called the carrier or carrier wave.
+Data is transmitted in a telecommunications circuit by means of an electrical signal called the carrier or the carrier wave.
 In order for a carrier to convey information, some form of modulation is required.
 The mode of modulation can be broadly categorized as either analog or digital.

 In analog modulation, some aspect of the carrier is varied in a continuous fashion.
 The oldest form of analog modulation is amplitude modulation (AM), which is still used in radio broadcasting at some frequencies.
 Digital modulation actually predates analog modulation; the earliest form was Morse code.
 Modern telecommunications use IPs (internet protocols) to carry data across underlying physical transmissions.